Knox College (Illinois): Athletics

-The Knox College mascot is the Prairie Fire, a name it adopted in 1993 due to sensitivity about its previous nickname, the Old Siwash.
+The Knox College mascot is a fox named Blaze and was introduced in 2016.
+Knox's nickname for its athletics teams was renamed Prairie Fire in 1993 due to sensitivity about its previous nickname, the Old Siwash.
 The word Siwash is a corruption of the French term "sauvage."
 This was a derogatory term used by European traders to refer to indigenous people.